ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Just one comment on that.
 The probe with the instrument or the quantum reference frame, I believe, as Chris Fields might describe it, is an experimenter's choice.
 And so the way that we could talk about policy selection and inference on which experiment to run would be in terms of which sequence of observations is going to minimize expected free energy.
-So which sequence of observations is going to have high pragmatic value and epistemic value that's the expected free energy functional.
+So which sequence of observations is going to have high pragmatic value and epistemic value -- that's the expected free energy functional.
 Now, as researchers, we might seek out the most informative experiments and not prefer to see a certain measurement.
 So we can say, well, all measurements are a priori equally pragmatically valuable to us.
-So now expected free energy is going to be driven by information maximization just by pure learning.
+So now expected free energy is going to be driven by information maximization, just by pure learning.
 But this recognition that action is woven into the process of reducing uncertainty about other systems across blankets.
 It's absolutely fundamental, because if you don't have the constraint that you need to actively select which experiments to run and to probe and to interfere in this quantum way, this way described by quantum mathematics, you're kind of in a delusional alternative world where you get information from photons, but you don't have a sensor.
 So it's not an empirically tractable world unless we take on this constraint.
 And then once we do, our mathematics are the quantum mathematics.
 And again, it's kind of a subtle point.
-This isn't the ORC or this isn't necessarily taking a stance one way or the other on what kinds of electronic scale quantum phenomena exists in any system, but rather just sees quantum mathematics as fundamental to decision making and uncertainty, which is quite a change from how it's been discussed for 100 years.
+This isn't the Orch-OR or this isn't necessarily taking a stance one way or the other on what kinds of electronic scale quantum phenomena exist in any system, but rather just sees quantum mathematics as fundamental to decision making and uncertainty, which is quite a change from how it's been discussed for 100 years.

 51:11 _Hayato:_
-Actually, as now said, we are not dependent on the hypothesis.
+Actually, as Nao said, we are not dependent on the hypothesis.
 Like there is a quantum physical process behind the qualia.
 But why we can use the quantum mathematic is very simple reason.
 Because conventional probability theory, classical probability theory depend on the probability space.
 Classical one is too narrow to capture, for example, order effect or something.
 But you can generalize it.
-So quantum mathematics is just generalized the Crasco mathematics.
+So quantum mathematics is just generalized the classical mathematics.
-And I believe that why quantum mathematics is found for quantum physics is a very simple reason because in Crasco physics, some kind of determinism.
+And I believe that why quantum mathematics is found for quantum physics is a very simple reason because in classical physics, some kind of determinism.
-Determinism is very universal and the probability only comes from some kind of ignorance of us.
+Classical Determinism is very universal and the probability only comes from some kind of ignorance of us.
 But in quantum physical context there is some kind of very fundamental randomness.
 The fundamental accidents or something is found and they are all surprised because if you go into the microsite, the determinism should be stronger and stronger they sold.
-But actually there needs some kind they found fundamental noncommutativity and microside.
+But actually there needs some kind, they found fundamental noncommutativity and microside.
-But who?
-Isabel Bohr and Heisenberg some people pointed out that Evening Grascow or Evening sorry, a macroscopic side.
+For example Bohr and Heisenberg, some people pointed out that even Classical, or even sorry, on the macroscopic side.
 But this kind of the importance of noncommutativity is very universal, not especially in microsite, but it is a historical reason that we first find in mathematics in the microsite.
 But there is many, many phenomena which cannot be captured by the determinism or the classical probability theory.
 So I think the qualia or something is just some kind of.